-Crews at work on landslide that closed Portland-Astoria highway
+Crews clean up landslide on closed highway east of Astoria

 The slide of the rocky hillside occurred around 10:30 p.m. on Tuesday at milepost 74 east of Astoria.
 It has closed the road in both directions.

-The agency’s first goal is to make the area safe enough to reopen at least one lane, according to its news release.
+The agency’s first goal is to make the area safe enough to reopen at least one lane with flaggers, according to its news release.
+The flaggers would direct traffic and have eastbound and westbound traffic take turns going through the section.

+“The very soonest we can do this may be tomorrow,” ODOT spokesperson David House said in an email on Thursday, adding that it is “impossible to predict at this point” when it will be fully reopened.

+Road work may continue through the weekend, according to the news release.

 While crews have made progress on cleaning up debris, they still must repair pavement damage and remove two large sections of hillside that are on the verge of sliding.
 An ODOT geologist identified the sections, which would be big enough to block the entire highway again should they fall, the news release said.